Version 2.2.0 Software

-To change the setting, hold Calibration (col 16, row 4) while pressing this button to see a number in large digits.
+To change the setting, hold Calibration (col 16, row 4) while pressing the "Medium" button to see a number in large digits.
 If it doesn't show "100", write it down because that's the factory-calibrated value, and you may wish to return to it.
 The displayed value can be changed from 50 to 100 by swiping left or right on the lowest row only.
 100 = highest sensitivity, requiring only a medium pressure or strike force to produce high output pressure or velocity values close to 127.
 50 = lowest sensitivity, requiring a much harder pressure or strike force to produce high output pressure or velocity values.
 Very light touches are unaffected by this setting.
 Note also that the lowest row acts as a pressure meter when you press any of the note pads in the upper 7 rows, visually indicating the output MIDI pressure value (0-127) for how hard you are pressing.

 The upper right note pad appears in light blue and is used for calibrating the displayed value.
 If you wish to try calibrating it to your personal style, first write down the calibrated value so you can set it back if you want.
 Now hold a note pad in the center area with a pressure level that you feel is appropriate in your playing style to produce the maximum output MIDI pressure value of 127, then also briefly press the upper right note pad with your other hand.
 The displayed value will change to a value that will produce MIDI pressure of 127 at the pressure you were holding.
 At the factory, this value is calibrated by placing a 500 gram weight with an 11mm diameter rubber foot on the center of the note pad at column 9 (from left) and row 5 (from bottom), then pressing the upper right note pad.
 This results in a value of approximately 60 for LinnStrument and 75 for LinnStrument 128.

 LinnStrument's Arpeggiator works similarly to arpeggiators in MIDI keyboards, arpeggiating the individual notes of a held chord in various ways.
 However, this arpeggiator is unique because of LinnStrument's expressive control: